KEDYY/process-watcher/README.md

 Uses Python's built-in email module.
 However, you will need to setup a local smtp server.
-[This tutorial](https://easyengine.io/tutorials/linux/ubuntu-postfix-gmail-smtp) shows how to setup Postfix with a GMail relay on Ubuntu.
+[This tutorial](https://easyengine.io/tutorials/linux/ubuntu-postfix-gmail-smtp) shows how to setup Postfix with a GMail relay on Ubuntu. or config /usr/local/etc/process-watcher/watcher.conf change the settings to your email sender

 # Contributions